sachinraja/discordbotdash/README.md

 @bot.event
 async def on_ready():
     dbd.openDash(bot)
+    # optional port: dbd.openDash(bot, port=5000)

 bot.run("token")
 ```
 Ensure that you are opening the dashboard before you are running the bot with `bot.run`.
-Your dashboard will be open on `127.0.0.1:5000` once you have run `openDash`.
+Your dashboard will be open on `127.0.0.1:5000`, or a different port if you have specified one, once you have run `openDash`.

 ## Changelog
+  * You can now specify a port or leave it unspecified to default to 5000.
   * Added console to view events and eval() with your bot.

 ## Screenshots